 Emily began working in the nonprofit sector during college, and has not strayed far from it since.
 She believes that the nonprofit sector plays an indispensible role in giving a voice to underserved communities.
 The combined experience of working both within the nonprofit community and as an advisor to nonprofits has provided her with the ability to understand both the culture within the organization and the particular demands that nonprofits face on a daily basis.
 By focusing her entire practice on the nonprofit community, she is able to better advise organizations on the unique issues that affect the sector.

-- Initial Application for federal tax exemption
+- Application for federal tax exempt status

-- Ongoing counsel on federal tax compliance issues
+- Ongoing advice regarding federal tax compliance

 - Governance and best practices